langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

         )
     }

+This approach has considerable advantages as opposed to working with real HTML.
+Perhaps the biggest one is that you can break large pages into smaller, much easier to manage pieces.
+These pieces can be reused in other parts of your application, or can be shared with other developers, acting as re-useable components.

 As an alternative to manually coding every element, an utility (called HtmlConverter) is provided that will take a piece of existing HTML and will generate C# code.
 You can design the pages in your favorite web designer, copy the produced HTML and paste into HtmlConverter and you have now the C# code to continue with the development.
 Actually this is how the pages in RealWorldSharp app were produced: the HTML code was copied from the provided templates and the C# code was generated for me.

 Using HtmlAttributes has some big advantages: